ritaz0904/ritaz0904.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year PhD candidate at Columbia University, supervised by [Professor Ivan Corwin](https://www.math.columbia.edu/~corwin/).
-I was an undergraduate student in Peking University.
+I am a fifth year PhD candidate at University of Pennsylvania, supervised by [Professor Hao Huang]([https://www.med.upenn.edu/huanglab/]).
+I was an undergraduate student in Rice University.

 More about me